bytecodealliance/rfcs/accepted/component-model-async.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- Instead of implementing the component model async ABI, we could consider a more minimal approach to composable concurrency that interoperates with `wasi:io@0.2.x`.
-That's the approach I took with [isyswasfa](https://github.com/dicej/isyswasfa), which uses lightly modified guest and host binding generators and helper libraries to build on top of the features Wasmtime and `wasm-tools` already provide.
-However, there are limitations to that approach:
-    - It's based on an ad-hoc convention for importing and exporting async functions which would need to be standardized anyway, so why not make it part of the component model?
-    - A convention that's only visible to binding generators would be invisible to any other WIT/WAT/Wasm tooling, resulting in an awkward user experience.
-    - `isyswasfa` does not provide a solution for guest languages based on stackful couroutines or fibers; adding that support would result in a system of comparable complexity to the CM async ABI -- and might not be possible to implement without at least _some_ modifications to Wasmtime and/or else making the core stack switching proposal a prerequisite.
-    - As described above `wasi:io` causes serious headaches for virtualization, as well as being limited to `u8` streams.
-It was always meant as a temporary measure rather than a foundation for more sophisticated abstractions.
-- As noted above, the problem of interleaving unique `Store` references with `Future`s and the rest of Rust's `async` machinery has results in some pretty awkward APIs.
-I've tried to minimize the changes to Wasmtime as much as possible, but perhaps it's time for a more comprehensive refactor of the `wasmtime` crate and API with both guest-level concurrency and thread-based parallelism in mind.
+- As noted above, the problem of interleaving unique `Store` references with `Future`s and the rest of Rust's `async` machinery results in some pretty awkward APIs.
+I've tried to minimize the changes to Wasmtime as much as possible, but perhaps this calls for a refactor of the `wasmtime` crate and API with both guest-level concurrency and thread-based parallelism in mind -- one which enables a more ergonomic async/stream/future API.
-- Finally, it could be argued that supporting concurrency beyond the scope of what WASIp2 provides is simply not worth the complexity, in which case we could consider:
-    - Doing nothing -- stick with `wasi:io` and make the best of it
-    - Revisit the async ABI design with an eye to simplifying it.
-Note that any discussion along those lines should probably happen in the [component model repo](https://github.com/WebAssembly/component-model) rather than here.
+- The host APIs for `stream`s described above deals with `Vec<T>` types.
+We could optimize that API and implementation by using slices instead to avoid allocation overhead while still minimizing copies.
+Ideally, we'd provide an API for true zero-copy I/O via e.g. `io_uring` such that bytes are delivered directly to a guest's linear memory, but that will require more thought and can always be added leter.

+In general, the details of the implementation can always be refined once we've established a sane public API.

 # Open questions
 [open-questions]: #open-questions